Hong Kong (image by pixabay.com)

 - Do I have to trust OSMA that the downloads are unchanged?

 - No, absolutely not.
-We encourage everyone to compare our MD5 / SHA1 / SHA256 checksums or the IPFS hash list (these are SHA256 checksums with a prefix) against the OS manufacturers Website.
+We encourage everyone to compare the file checksum list (with MD5, SHA1, SHA256, TIGER, and WHIRLPOOL hashes) against the OS manufacturers Website.

 - What is IPFS and why are you using it?